 - Ability to perform essential job functions involving light-to-vigorous physical outdoor activity in all weather conditions

 - Able to attend staff trainings before your 1st day with youth; dates & times to be arranged with your Program Director

 - Love of nature

 - Attunement to the diverse experiences and identities participants bring

 - Playfulness and fun

 - Commitment to personal & professional growth

-The base pay is $14.75/hour (individuals with current Wilderness First Aid/CPR certifications make an additional $0.25/hour).
+The base pay is $15.75/hour (individuals with current Wilderness First Aid/CPR certifications make an additional $0.25/hour, and $0.25/hour is added for each 2 previous years of experience as a VWS Lead Instructor).
 It may be possible to work multiple programs, depending on available openings.